karthikeyan10122k3/React-ProfileEditor/README.md

 A simple Profile Editer Using React useState
-Since it is concentrated on improving my React skills i didn't put effort on Styling
+Since it is concentrated on improving my React skills i didn't put much effort on Styling